paolinadoleva/Breakout/README.md

 The obvious follow up questions is __"How do I write this in code?"__
 There are many ways to implement state transitions.
 In a larger project, you would likely use objects to contain various behaviors and change the object pointers to transition states.
-In this project, it will be easier to use boolean states to control the transitions.
+In this project, it will be easier to use integer or boolean states to control the transitions.
 Below is a __pseudocode__ example.

 ```
 # NOTE: Escape is used to quit the game, space is used to start the game,
-# and return is used to pause
+# and return is used to pause.
+# Your code will vary!

+GAME_OVER = 0
+PLAY      = 1
-gameover = True
+PAUSED    = 2

-paused = False
+state     = GAME_OVER
 exitgame  = False

 while not exitgame:
+    # Exit the game
     if user_input() == ESC:
         exitgame = True
         continue

     # Game Over State
-    if gameover:
+    if state == GAME_OVER:
         show_text("Game Over")
         show_subtext("Press space to play.")
         if user_input() == SPACE:
-            gameover = False
+            state = PLAY
             continue

     # Paused State
-    elif paused:
+    elif state == PAUSED:
         show_text("Paused")
         if user_input() == RETURN:
-            paused = False
+            state = PLAY

     # Play State
     else:
         run_game()

         if lives <= 0:
-            gameover = True
+            state = GAME_OVER
             continue

         if user_input() == RETURN:
-            paused = True
+            state = PAUSED
             continue
 ```
+> If you are unfamiliar with a continue statement, it is a control statement (similar to a break or return).
+  A continue, however, does not break out of a loop, but instead goes to the top of a loop.
+  For example, the continues in the pseudocode would all immediately jump up to the `while not exitgame` loop.

 ## Debugging Movement
 In this lab you will start debugging the motion of the ball, and the collisions on bricks.